 Under Louisiana Revised Statute 24:513, this report is distributed by the Legislative Auditor as a public document.
-This report is intended solely for the information and use of the audit committee, management, and others within the organization, the Legislative Auditor, and the federal awarding agencies and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the audit committee, management, and others within the organization, and the Legislative Auditor and is not intended to be and should not be used by anyone other than these specified parties.